Materiality and progress

 28% 23% 20% or more

 Realizing an abundant and colorful life Providing attractive and high-quality products with our efficient, compact, and precision technologies and our artisanal skills, to enrich the diverse lifestyles of our customers.
-Sales of attractive, high-quality products compared to the previous year 12% 2% 20% or more
+Growth in unit sales of attractive, high-quality products compared to the previous year 12% 2% 20% or more

 11 Business model that provides value by converting data using algorithms